 The Board consists of the members of the Public Health & Safety Committee and is made up of one trustee and four residents who are appointed by the Village President.
 They meet on an as-needed basis.
 The meetings are held at the Municipal Services Center, 12781 Velp Avenue.

-Members include Steve Dantoin, Robert Laskowski, Robert Matheny, Mike Schneider - Trustee, and Mike Sheedy.
+Members include Steve Dantoin, Robert Laskowski, Robert Matheny, Mike Sheedy, and Jason Ward - Trustee.